AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/directives-for-error-handling.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Commit</p> <p> <img src="assets/commit.png"> </p> </td>
    <td> <p>Scenario execution is stopped immediately and a commit phase is started on all modules.
 The subsequent modules are not processed.</p> <p>All unprocessed bundles are ignored.</p> <p>The scenario execution status is marked as "success."
-For information about commit phases, see <a href="../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md#commit" class="MCXref xref">Commit</a> in the article <a href="../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md" class="MCXref xref">Scenario execution, cycles, and phases</a>.</p> </td>
+For information about commit phases, see <a href="../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md#commit" class="MCXref xref">Commit</a> in the article <a href="../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md" class="MCXref xref">Scenario execution, cycles, and phases in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Resume</p> <p> <img src="assets/resume.png"> </p> </td>